Driftt/drift-wordpress/readme.txt

 Drift enables you to chat with your website visitors, increase sales and collect feedback for Free.

 Requires at least: 3.4
-Tested up to: 4.5.1
+Tested up to: 4.6.1
 Stable tag: 1.4.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Drift is the 100% free way to talk to your leads and customers in real-time, from anywhere.
+Drift is the 100% free way used by over 10,000 businesses to talk to their leads and customers in real-time, from anywhere.
 Try it now!

 == Description ==